raunak-kesarwani/Hustlers/README.md

    - Make sure all dependencies are installed: `pip install -r requirements.txt`

 2. **API errors**
-   - Check if your OpenAI API key is set correctly
+   - Check if your Gemini API key is set correctly in the `.env` file
    - The app works with mock data if no API key is provided

 3. **Export errors**